Mebatesfaye05/immo_eliza/README.md

 It then repeats the same process for the 'Furnished' column.
 Contributors

-This script was created by a single person
+This script was created by Meba Tesfaye
 Timeline

-The script was created on January 2023
+The script was created on January 17 2023
 Personal situation

 This script was created as a part of an exercise and is not intended for commercial use.